UX Design & Product Case Studies

 What was my design process?

 The project started with an analysis of the old library.
-We looked at what was not functioning and then had to decide what we wanted the ideal library to do.
-We did this by looking at issues that had been submitted by users to our support team and by conversations in-house employees had with various clients.
-Once we had a fairly clear picture of what we wanted the library to do, I began to create wireframes that I could show the product manager responsible for the project as well as to our lead developer who could give us insight into the technical limitations of the project.
+We identified what was not functioning and then defined the ideal library's capabilities.
+We did this by reviewing issues submitted by users to our support team and in-house employees' conversations with various clients.
+Once we had a fairly clear picture of what we wanted the library to do, I began creating wireframes to show the project's product manager and our lead developer, who could provide insight into the project's technical limitations.

-We iterated on these concepts until we felt like we had worked through the primary personas, their user journeys, and had come up with a good solution from which I could then create high fidelity mockups to test with users and to present to other key stakeholders in the business.
-After these presentations were completed, we again iterated on the results of our user testing and key stakeholder feedback.
-Once the final mockups were created our product manager could write up JIRA tickets for the developers to work on.
-Since GoReact is also a progressive web app that allows the developers to have a single code base for the desktop version as well as the mobile version, all designs took into account desktop and mobile views.
+We iterated on these concepts until we felt we had worked through the primary personas and their user journeys, and had developed a strong solution from which I could create high-fidelity mockups to test with users and present to other key stakeholders in the business.
+After these presentations, we again iterated on the results of our user testing and key stakeholder feedback.
+Once the final mockups were created, our product manager could write up JIRA tickets for the developers to work on.
+Since GoReact is a progressive web app that supports a single codebase for desktop and mobile, all designs accounted for both views.

 What was the outcome of the project?

-The outcome of the project was a feature inside of GoReact that allowed users to have a central location to manage and organize their video content and learning resources.
-Over time the library has become one of the most powerful areas of the application where users not only store, access, reuse, and share their videos across courses and assignments without re-uploading content but are also able to create reusable templates and connect content across multiple personal and organizational accounts.
+The project delivered a feature within GoReact that provided users with a central hub to manage and organize their video content and learning resources.
+Over time, the library has become one of the most powerful features of the application, enabling users to store, access, reuse, and share their videos across courses and assignments without re-uploading content, and to create reusable templates and connect content across multiple personal and organizational accounts.

 Making GoReact AccessiblE